 Create the best Grazing Platter for family friends in no time with my helpful tips and tricks to make everything easier!
-Great for entertaining any season!
-It’s also perfect for a quiet night in, when you dont want to cook!
+Great for snacks for entertaining any season!
+It’s also perfect for a quiet night in, when you don’t want to cook!

 Make it easy for your guests to enjoy with mini forks or toothpicks.
-Make sure all of your pieces are bite sized.
+Make sure all of your pieces are cut into bite-size pieces.
 Only pick fruits and vegetables that are seedless (think things like seedless grapes and olives).

 What is a grazing board / grazing platter?